The 9 Best Cookware Sets of 2025, Tested by Our Editors (Plus Shopping Tips from an Expert)

 What Are the Different Kinds of Cookware Set Materials?

-The exact cookware you choose will depend on a few things: your budget, your cooking style and your aesthetic preferences.
+The exact cookware you choose will largely depend on budget, cooking style and aesthetic preferences.
 That said, here are a few types of cookware sets you’ll find:

-• Nonstick cookware can be constructed out of a variety of metals (like aluminum or steel), but is finished in a coating that’s slick and releases food with very little cooking oil or technical skill.
-That makes it ideal for beginners, less frequent cooks or anyone who loves eggs.
+• Nonstick cookware can be constructed out of a variety of metals (like aluminum or steel), but is finished with a coating that’s slick and releases food with very little cooking oil or technical skill.
+That makes it ideal for beginners, less frequent cooks and anyone who loves eggs.
 The downsides?
-Nonstick surfaces are susceptible to scratches, so they require specific care, and the cookware is usually less durable overall.
+Nonstick surfaces are susceptible to scratches, so they require specific care (no metal utensils!), and the cookware is usually less durable overall, so it will likely need to be replaced in a few years.

 • Ceramic cookware is a newer nonstick alternative that’s ideal for anyone concerned about PFOA or PFTE, two health- and environment-hazardous chemicals that used to be found in some nonstick coatings.
-It’s a crowd-pleasing option because it’s beginner friendly and can come in a variety of colors.
+It’s a crowd-pleasing option because it’s beginner-friendly and often comes in a variety of colors.
 Like nonstick cookware, ceramic can scratch, but newer market options are designed with durability in mind.

 1. Caraway Cookware Set